imankulov/celery-watcher/README.rst

 - All managed celery daemons are launched by `supervisor <http://supervisord.org/>`_
 - Every managed celery daemon serves exactly one queue
-- Queue name seved by celeryd daemon exactly matches the name of the celery process in supervisor config (for the sake of simplicity)
+- Queue name in celery matches the name of the celery process in supervisor, or is a suffix of that process name

 Providing these conditions are met, celery-watcher subscribes for events of type `task-sent <http://ask.github.com/celery/userguide/monitoring.html#task-events>`_,